NFL Week 15 injuries: Gore injures ankle vs. Vikings

 Here is a list of players who were injured during Week 15 action in the NFL.

+The Packers ruled Jones out from returning against the Bears due to a knee injury.

-Frank Gore, RB, Dolphins – Ankle (Questionable)
+Frank Gore, RB, Dolphins – Ankle (Out)

 The Dolphins ruled Gore questionable to return against the Vikings after sustaining an ankle injury in the first half.
+He was later downgraded to out.

 Xavier Su'a-Filo, OG, Cowboys – Eye (Out)